jcouto/labcams/README.md

 * `recorder` - the type of recorder `tiff` `ffmpeg` `opencv` `binary`
  * `haccel` - `nvidia` or `intel` for use with ffmpeg for compression.

-**NOTE:** You need to get ffmpeg compiled with `NVENC` from [here](https://developer.nvidia.com/ffmpeg) - precompiled versions are avaliable.
+**NOTE:** You need to get ffmpeg compiled with `NVENC` from [here](https://developer.nvidia.com/ffmpeg) - precompiled versions are avaliable - `conda install ffmpeg` works.
 Make sure to have python recognize it in the path (using for example `which ffmpeg` to confirm from git bash)/

 **NOTE** To use `intel` acceleration you need to download the [mediaSDK](https://software.intel.com/content/www/us/en/develop/tools/media-sdk.html).